AzizBenAli/Arrest-or-Acquit-AI-Predictions-in-Justice/README.md

 ## Results 🎉
 After the epic showdown and relentless evaluation, we crowned the model that achieved the highest accuracy and overall predictive performance.

+### Deployment with Flask 🌐
+To bring our most powerful model to life, we have harnessed the power of Flask, a web framework for Python.
+Flask enables us to create an intuitive and user-friendly interface for making predictions based on traffic stop data.
+With Flask, we have developed a web application that allows users to input relevant information and receive instant predictions on whether an individual should be arrested.

 ## How to Use ⚙️
 To embark on your own AI journey and utilize the trained model for making predictions on new data, follow these enchanted steps: